IepIweidieng/TJAPlayer3/tja.md

 Move ("**scroll**") the **pos**ition of the **j**udgment mark (together with all notes and bar lines) from the current position.

-If another `#JPOSSCROLL` command is placed within the moving duration interval of the current `#JPOSSCROLL` command, the current `#JPOSSCROLL` command continues normally until the next `#JPOSSCROLL`, then stops the current `#JPOSSCROLL` and leaves the judgement mark at where it have moved to, and then the next `#JPOSSCROLL` starts.
+If another `#JPOSSCROLL` command is placed within the moving duration interval of the current `#JPOSSCROLL` command, the current `#JPOSSCROLL` command continues normally until the next `#JPOSSCROLL`, then stops the current `#JPOSSCROLL` and leaves the judgement mark at where it has moved to, and then the next `#JPOSSCROLL` starts.

 Reset by [`#RESETCOMMAND`](#note--barline-commands).